pocomane/retro-console-games/README.md

 Tactics Ogre - The Knight of Lodis                     ;           ; game-boy-advance Tak 2 - The Staff of Dreamss                           ;           ; game-boy-advance
-Tak and the Power of Juju                              ;           ; game-boy-advance Tales of Phantasia                                     ; ?         ; game-boy-advance
-Tekken Advance                                         ;           ; game-boy-advance
+Tak and the Power of Juju                              ;           ; game-boy-advance Tales of Phantasia                                     ; ?         ; game-boy-advance SNES Tekken Advance                                         ;           ; game-boy-advance
 The King of Fighters EX - Neo Blood                    ;           ; game-boy-advance The King of Fighters EX2 - Howling Blood               ;           ; game-boy-advance
-The Legend of Zelda - A Link to the Past               ; excellent ; game-boy-advance The Legend of Zelda - The Minish Cap                   ; good      ; game-boy-advance Wade Hixton's Counter Punch                            ;           ; game-boy-advance Wario Land 4                                           ; excellent ; game-boy-advance
+The Legend of Zelda - A Link to the Past               ; excellent ; game-boy-advance SNES The Legend of Zelda - The Minish Cap                   ; good      ; game-boy-advance Wade Hixton's Counter Punch                            ;           ; game-boy-advance Wario Land 4                                           ; excellent ; game-boy-advance